WojtaCZ/repeat/README.md

 ### Wiznet W5100S driver

 The W5100S IC used as a ethernet MAC has no available drivers in Zephyr, thus a [custom driver](zephyr-w5100) needs to be installed in Zephyr, if the ethernet functionality is required.

+## Software example

+A simple [software example](example) is provided, to demonstrate a BLE to MQTT gateway functionality.
+The repeat board listens to all bluetooth advertisements and sends the MAC address, RSSI and raw data in JSON format to the MQTT broker on topic `/repeat/ble/XX:XX:XX:XX:XX:XX` where _XX:XX:XX:XX:XX:XX_ is MAC address of the sender.